nightingaleproject/Reference-NCHS-API/README.md

 }
 ```

-# Development documentation
+# API Developer Documentation

-This section documents information useful for development of the API itself.
+This section documents information useful for developers of the API itself and is not relevant to users of the API or developers of systems that use the API.

 ## Steps to start the API In Development